 - An onward ticket – Immigration officers may ask to see proof of onward travel, either in the form of a ticket back home or to your next destination, when you arrive at a Kenyan border checkpoint.
 This is to ensure that the traveler does not overstay their time in the country.

 - A valid form of payment – Finally, you will need a debit card or credit card in order to pay for your Kenyan visa fee.

 In order to obtain a Kenyan eVisa, you must fill out the online application.
 The Kenya online visa application for French citizens is quick and simple and should take you less than one hour to complete.

 The Kenya visa application will ask you for your personal information (full name, date of birth, contact information), passport information (passport number, issue date, expiration date, nationality), travel plans, and a recent photo.
 As a final precaution, we recommend double-checking all of the fields to ensure the information you entered is correct and accurate.

 The next step is to pay the visa fee and wait for your Kenya visa to be processed.
 The average processing time for a eVisa is two to three business days, although this may take longer due to demand or other factors.

 Please note that you will be issued a single entry Kenya eVisa.
-This visa is valid for 3 months from the date that you receive it and is valid for a stay of up to 90 days.
-If you wish to stay longer than the allotted 90 days in Kenya, they must apply in-person for an extension.
+This visa is valid for 3 months from the date that you receive it and is initially valid for a stay of up to 30 days.
+If you wish to stay longer, you must apply in-person for an extension.
 The Kenya eVisa can be extended twice, once for 2 months and again for 3.
 The maximum possible stay is 6 months.